 At auditions, select candidates are asked to perform a brief (90-second) improvised or prepared solo dance.
-Students are expected to bring to the audition a brief résumé with Social Security number, a wallet-sized photograph, applicable recorded music and appropriate studio clothes and footwear.
+Students are expected to bring to the audition a brief résumé with Social Security number, a wallet-sized photograph, applicable recorded music, and appropriate studio clothes and footwear.
 To confirm a campus audition, call the Dance Office at 214-768-2718.
 For information regarding admission procedures for the University, a national audition or financial aid, contact the Associate Dean's Office at 214-768-3217.

 Undergraduate applicants are encouraged to seek early admission to the University.
-Important factors in the evaluation of an applicant are the quality of the applicant's high school academic program, the student's record of performance, class rank and scores from the Scholastic Aptitude Test and/or American College Test.
+Important factors in the evaluation of an applicant are the quality of the applicant's high school academic program, the student's record of performance, class rank and scores from the SAT or ACT exam or both.
 Transfer applicants are evaluated by the Office of Admission.